Chongjie-Si/Subspace-Tuning/NLG_QA/README.md

-# Adapating Pretrained Models for NLG and QA tasks
+# Adapting Pre-trained Models for NLG and QA tasks

 This folder contains the implementations for NLG and QA tasks.